 Why This Book?

-I Still Choose You, Imperfectly Perfect Rescue Dogs and Their Senior Humans celebrates the canine-human bond.
-Each chapter is filled with stories from a variety of seniors who share why they found and fell in love with their rescue and how an abandoned or abused dog made their life complete.
-Being owned by a dog is a wonderful way to experience unconditional.
-Maybe your kids are out of the house, the pressures of work are behind you, or when you are starting a new chapter of your life.
+Being owned by a dog is a wonderful way to experience unconditional love.
+Maybe your kids are out of the house, the pressures of work are behind you, or you are starting a new chapter of your life after a divorce, the death of a spouse, or retirement from a career.
 There are physical, mental, and emotional benefits to sharing your life with a dog.
-When you adopt a rescue you’re giving them a better life.
-You’re giving yourself one, too.
+When you adopt a rescue, you’re giving them a better life.
+You’re giving yourself one, too!

 Here are a few of the topics that will be included.

 Choosing the right dog at the right time

 The joys of choosing a senior dog

 What my dog taught me about myself